 Editing ARIA Labels

-Clicking the “Edit” button of an individual ARIA label will drop down more information about it, including the ability to view the exact code element of the page itself, a description of why the label was needed, and the solution Max Access applied.
+Clicking the “Edit” button (also referenced as the Expand ARIA controls button) of an individual ARIA label will drop down more information about it, including the ability to view the exact code element of the page itself, a description of why the label was needed, and the solution Max Access applied.
 Max Access will show all available solution options, including doing nothing (not applying an ARIA label), applying a label, linking an existing label, or inserting a custom label.